barrowclift/badmusichertz/_posts/2016-02-14-helplessness-blues.markdown

 layout: post

 album-name: "helplessness-blues"
 album-art-hidden-text: "By far one of my favorite album covers as well.
-There's so much abstract scenes, characters, and emotions going on it's hard to know where to look first."
+There’s so much abstract scenes, characters, and emotions going on it’s hard to know where to look first."

 theme-color: "#000000"
 theme-color-dark: "#000000"